 We compute predictive moments from the posterior distribution by simulating data from posterior draws.
 Since posterior draws obtained by MCMC methods are serially correlated, we take every 500th draw from 50,000 posterior draws to attenuate the dependence of parameter draws.
-Comparing bi-dimensional scatter plots of posterior predictive moments in Figure 3 - 4 with plots in Figure 1 - 2, we can extract additional information from data.
-Data move posterior moments of macro variables such as the autocorrelation of output growth and the standard deviation of inflation rate closer to actual sample moments than prior moments even though the unconditional volatility of inflation is higher than the actual sample moment.
-And the nonlinear model does better at matching the standard deviation of the inflation rate.
-On the other hand, the posterior analysis fails to match the first moments of term structure data.
+Comparing bi-dimensional scatter plots of posterior predictive moments in Figure 3 - 4 with plots in Figure 1 - 2, we can identify additional information from data.
+Data move posterior moments of macro variables such as the autocorrelation of output growth and the standard deviation of inflation rate closer to actual sample moments than prior moments.
+And the nonlinear model does much better at matching the standard deviation of the inflation rate.
+However, posterior analysis fails to match the first moments of term structure data.
 The mean term premium and the mean slope are still significantly away from sample counterparts of actual data.
-Here, the nonlinear terms including ARCH effect do not improve term structure implications much.
-The mean term premium does not show much difference across models.
-As mentioned before, the channel through which ARCH effect increases mean term premium is the increased volatility of a markup shock.
-In our model, the markup shock affect inflation via Phillips curve relation created by nominal rigidities.
-Hence to match the relatively less volatile inflation series during the sample period, the volatility of a markup shock is constrained.
-In prior predictive checks, we can select the ARCH effect parameter either in the direction of the better fit for first moments or that for second moments.
-The lesson from the posterior predictive analysis is that the latter aspect is more important in data.
+The mean level of the yield curve is relatively well matched but the standard deviation of the level is underpredicted.
+Standard deviations of term premium, the slope and curvature of the yield curve are closer to the actual sample counterpart in posterior moments.
+In terms of term structure predictive moments, gains from the nonlinear analysis are pretty small.
+This implies the magnitude of term premium induced by the ARCH effect of a markup shock is negligible in data.